sneh1309/Beginner-Python-Projects/README.md

 # Beginner-Python-Projects
-Hello, i am currently doing python coding challenge where this repository is for Beginner projects in python.
-I will create more repository for Intermediate and Advance level projects.
+Hello, I am currently doing a Python coding challenge where this repository is for Beginner projects in Python.
+I will create more repositories for Intermediate and advanced-level projects.
 I will share my challenges and their code as well.

+# NOTE

+some of the code files in written in replit and if you are using a different code editor please change the replit modules as per your code editor.

+# Any queries or questions you can contact me on
+# email: devsneh12@gmail.com